 Read on for information to help you to navigate the immigration regulations and requirements that may impact you, and always be sure to visit us during advising hours or email us if you have any questions.
-Failure to maintain status, or a violation of status, may lead to the accrual of unlawful presence.

 Make sure your immigration documents are valid.

 - Your passport should always be valid at least six months into the future.
 If your passport is expiring sooner than six months from now, renew it with your country’s consulate in the US or back home.

 - *Exception: Countries listed on the Student and Exchange Visitor Program (SEVP) Travel page have an agreement with the US that allows citizens to enter on a current passport up to the actual date of expiration.